"Like going into battle": one Lancashire patient's experience of trying to get a GP appointment

-Call for "compassion" from GP receptionists as Lancashire patient says getting an appointment is like "going into battle"
+Call for "compassion" as Lancashire patient says getting a GP appointment is like "going into battle"

 and live on Freeview channel 276